 Plus, you’ll be glad you did.
 Homeowners polled for the “Report” gave their roofing replacement a Joy Score of 9.7 — a rating based on those who said they were happy or satisfied with their remodeling, with 10 being the highest rating and 1 the lowest.

 But you can get back even more by incorporating features that make your home more environmentally sensitive, particularly if they are also energy upgrades.
 Appraisal Journal has estimated that every $100 cut from your annual energy bill adds $2,000 to your home’s value.

 Here’s a guide to some of the energy-saving features you might want to consider.
 Whether they make sense for you depends on the climate where you live, the style of your roof, and how much you’re willing to invest in a green upgrade.

 On a sunny summer day, a typical roof can get 100 degrees hotter than the outside air.
 But a cool roof — one that reflects sunlight and doesn’t hold onto heat — will stay just a little above air temperature.
 That can lower your air conditioning costs by up to 15%, or an average of $56 a year, according to the U.S. Department of Energy.
 It also keeps your neighborhood cooler, allowing others to save, too.

 If you have a sloped roof, your options include metal roofing or composition shingles that meet Energy Star standards.
-These come in many colors and, while they may cost a little more than conventional versions, are eligible for a federal tax credit of up to $500.
+These come in many colors and, while they may cost a little more than conventional versions, can lower roof surface temperatures by as much as 50 degrees.